oskarhs/AutoHist.jl/README.md

 A pure Julia implementation of automatic regular and irregular histogram methods based on maximizing a goodness-of-fit criterion.

 ## Introduction
 Most default histogram plotting software only support regular automatic histogram procedures and use very simple plug-in rules to compute the the number of bins, frequently leading to poor density estimates for non-normal data \[cf. [Birgé and Rozenholc (2006)](#birge2006bins), [Simensen et al. (2025)](#simensen2025random)\].
 The purpose of this software package is to offer the user a fast implementation of more sophisticated regular and irregular histogram procedures.
-Our package supports a variety of methods including those based on leave-one-out cross-validiation, penalized maximum likelihood and fully Bayesian approaches.
+Our package supports a variety of methods including those based on asymptotic risk minimization, leave-one-out cross-validiation, penalized maximum likelihood and fully Bayesian approaches.

-This module exports the two functions `histogram_regular` and `histogram_irregular`, offering automatic histogram construction for 1-dimensional samples.
-A detailed exposition of all keyword arguments can be found by typing `?histogram_regular` and `?histogram_irregular` in the repl.
+This module exports three functions that can be used to fit an automatic histogram to a one-dimensional sample, namely `fit`, `histogram_irregular` and `histogram_regular`.
+A detailed exposition of these functions can be found by typing `?fit`, `?histogram_irregular` and `?histogram_regular` in the repl or in the [API documentation](https://oskarhs.github.io/AutoHist.jl/stable/api/).

 ## Installation
 Installing the package is most easily done via Julia's builtin package manager `Pkg`.
 This package is part of the Julia general registry, so the installation can be done via the two following lines of code: